giraldiego/NOIR/SETUP.md

 # NOIR SETUP

+## Current issues (v1.2.3.5)

+- more informative console is not working, solution: move Extended UI SSE before it, so it doesn't overwrite the conflicting file

 ## MO2 Setup

 1. Open ModOrganizer and select a profile you want to use as your basis